adhitir/tls_laser_sim/README.md

 # TLS Laser Sim

+This ROS stack contains the following packages:
+* `sim_description`: Brings up a simulation of the the Velodyne VLP-16 Lidar.
+Requires the Velodyine ROS package as a dependency which is also provided here.
+This package contains a custom plugin to allow `cmd_vel` to apply velocity commands in all 6 DOFs as once if needed (without gravity).
+This was created before neither the drone plugins or the any of the pre-existing plugins allowed for a very simple non-dynamic 6DOF motion.

+* `keyboard_teleop`: This package is a modified version of the old turtlebot2 `keyboard_teleop` package which now allows for keyboard presses that allow manipulation of the lidar in all six DOFs.

+* `process_lidar`: This is the most important package.
+This contains the main code.

-Version 1 of the simulation of a VLP-16 Lidar on a floating 6DOF frame observing measurements of 3 distinct objects.
+simulation of a VLP-16 Lidar on a floating 6DOF frame observing measurements of 3 distinct objects.

 <img src="./images/laser_v1.gif" style="zoom: 67%;" />